nmoschkin/KuCoin.NET/README.md

 The Windows Forms-based credentials editor will let you enter your KuCoin API credentials and save them to the disk, encrypted using a 6 digit pin.

+_(Note: Windows Forms projects will generally compile in Linux using Gtk+ wrappers in Mono.)_

 You can use whatever pin you like, but the credentials you use will be loaded for that pin.
 If you use another pin you will essentially create a new set of credentials.